A walking tour along a continuous route in central Japan.

 Transfer part-way to the Kaida Plateau where our morning’s walk follows an ancient path over the Jizo Pass and then down onto the Kaida Plateau.
 The plateau is dominated by Mt.
 Ontake, an active volcano that is considered sacred by one esoteric Buddhist sect.

 After lunch, our afternoon’s excursion takes us over another high pass that, on a clear day, provides views high over the plateau to Mt.
 Ontake.
-We descend from here to our accommodation, a delightful modern Japanese inn with onsen baths.
+We descend from here to our accommodation, a delightful Japanese inn with onsen baths.

 The duration and destination of our walk will depend on weather conditions.
+For tours in January through March there may be a chance to snowshoe, again dependent on weather conditions.

-Accommodation: Japanese inn with onsen thermal hot spring baths.
+Accommodation: Traditional Japanese inn with onsen hot spring baths.

 Meals: Breakfast, lunch & dinner provided.